 Good news for those in noisy neighborhoods with uncomfortable mattresses and light filtering in through the blinds: Survey says that a little noise and discomfort aren’t strongly correlated with sleep quality.
 Those with a small amount of light in their rooms, a somewhat uncomfortable mattress, and a not very silent house all reported getting pretty good sleep.

 Light, comfort, and noise do matter, of course, but only when they are significant.
 Those reporting a “very light” room, a “very uncomfortable” mattress, or a “not at all silent” house got much less sleep than any other group.

 It’s pretty clear that people who sleep well are also happier, and those who get the least sleep are also the most likely to be unhappy, lonely, and less grateful in their relationships.

 People that responded that their mattress was somewhat uncomfortable should probably look to see if they can get a better mattress for their needs, so they can get more restful sleep in less amount of time.

-It’s also pretty clear that our habits matter: Meditation before bed is good for sleep, while working late into the night is not.
+It’s also pretty clear that our habits matter: Relaxing before bed is good for sleep, while working late into the night is not.
 Extremely noisy, bright, or uncomfortable sleep environments also matter, which is why things like good quality curtains and a comfortable mattress are good investments.